simoncozens/fonts-and-layout/opentype.md

   </hmtx>
 ```

-There are vertical counterparts to the `hhea` and `hmtx` tables, (called, unsurprisingly `vhea` and `vmtx`) but we will discuss those when we look at implementing global typography in OpenType.
+There are vertical counterparts to the `hhea` and `hmtx` tables (called, unsurprisingly, `vhea` and `vmtx`), but we will discuss those when we look at implementing global typography in OpenType.

 ### The `name` table